gettek/terraform-azurerm-policy-as-code/modules/initiative/TEMPLATE.md

 ### Create an Initiative with a mix of custom & built-in Policy definitions without merging effects

-When setting `merge_effects = false` the module will suffix each definition effect parameter with its respective policy definition reference Id e.g. `"effect_AutoEnrollSubscriptions"`.
+When setting `merge_effects = false` each definition effect parameter will be suffixed with its respective policy definition reference Id e.g. `"effect_AutoEnrollSubscriptions"`.

 ```hcl
 data azurerm_policy_definition deploy_law_on_linux_vms {